📝

 Static site hosting

-• It will run whatever build scripts you tell it to
+• Run whatever front-end and even some back-end build scripts you tell it to

-• We have a team account for open source non-commercial projects
+• We have a Netlify team account for open source non-commercial projects

 Virtual servers